 The story of Black History Month begins in Chicago during the late summer of 1915.
 An alumnus of the University of Chicago with many friends in the city, Carter G. Woodson traveled from Washington, D.C. to participate in a national celebration of the fiftieth anniversary of emancipation sponsored by the state of Illinois.
 Thousands of African Americans traveled from across the country to see exhibits highlighting the progress their people had made since the destruction of slavery.
-Awarded a doctorate in Harvard three years earlier, Woodson joined the other exhibitors with a black history display.
+Awarded a doctorate in Harvard three years earlier, Woodson joined the other exhibitors with a Black history display.
 Despite being held at the Coliseum, the site of the 1912 Republican convention, an overflow crowd of six to twelve thousand waited outside for their turn to view the exhibits.
-Inspired by the three-week celebration, Woodson decided to form an organization to promote the scientific study of black life and history before leaving town.
-On September 9th, Woodson met at the Wabash YMCA with A. L. Jackson and three others and formed the Association for the Study of Negro Life and History (ASNLH).
+Inspired by the three-week celebration, Woodson decided to form an organization to promote the scientific study of Black life and history before leaving town.
+On September 9, 1915, Woodson met at the Wabash YMCA with Alexander L. Jackson, George Cleveland Hall, William B. Hartgrove, and James E. Stamps to form the Association for the Study of Negro Life and History (ASNLH).

-In the 1940s, efforts began slowly within the black community to expand the study of black history in the schools and black history celebrations before the public.
-In the South, black teachers often taught Negro History as a supplement to United States history.
+In the 1940s, efforts began slowly within the Black community to expand the study of Black history in the schools and Black history celebrations before the public.
+In the South, Black teachers often taught Negro History as a supplement to United States history.
 One early beneficiary of the movement reported that his teacher would hide Woodson’s textbook beneath his desk to avoid drawing the wrath of the principal.
-During the Civil Rights Movement in the South, the Freedom Schools incorporated black history into the curriculum to advance social change.
+During the Civil Rights Movement in the South, Freedom Schools incorporated Black history into the curriculum to advance social change.
 The Negro History movement was an intellectual insurgency that was part of every larger effort to transform race relations.

-The 1960s had a dramatic effect on the study and celebration of black history.
+The 1960s had a dramatic effect on the study and celebration of Black history.
 Before the decade was over, Negro History Week would be well on its way to becoming Black History Month.
-The shift to a month-long celebration began even before Dr. Woodson death.
-As early as 1940s, blacks in West Virginia, a state where Woodson often spoke, began to celebrate February as Negro History Month.
+The shift to a month-long celebration began even before Dr. Woodson’s death.
+As early as 1940s, Blacks in West Virginia, a state where Woodson often spoke, began to celebrate February as Negro History Month.
 In Chicago, a now forgotten cultural activist, Fredrick H. Hammaurabi, started celebrating Negro History Month in the mid-1960s.
-Having taken an African name in the 1930s, Hammaurabi used his cultural center, the House of Knowledge, to fuse African consciousness with the study of the black past.
-By the late 1960s, as young blacks on college campuses became increasingly conscious of links with Africa, Black History Month replaced Negro History Week at a quickening pace.
+Having taken an African name in the 1930s, Hammaurabi used his cultural center, the House of Knowledge, to fuse African consciousness with the study of the Black past.
+By the late 1960s, as young Blacks on college campuses became increasingly conscious of links with Africa, Black History Month replaced Negro History Week at a quickening pace.
 Within the Association, younger intellectuals, part of the awakening, prodded Woodson’s organization to change with the times.
 They succeeded.
-In 1976, fifty years after the first celebration, the Association used its influence to institutionalize the shifts from a week to a month and from Negro history to black history.
-Since the mid-1970s, every American president, Democrat and Republican, has issued proclamations endorsing the Association’s annual theme.
+In 1976, fifty years after the first celebration, the Association used its influence to institutionalize the shifts from a week to a month and from Negro history to Black history.
+Since the mid-1970s, every American president, Democratic and Republican, has issued proclamations endorsing the Association’s annual theme.

 © 2009 ASALH